 • Do I need a referral to see an Osteopath?

-The only time you require a referral to see an Osteopath would be if you are claiming under DVA, Workcover or TAC otherwise no referral is required.
+The only time you require a referral to see an Osteopath would be if you are claiming under DVA or a Medicare treatment plan otherwise no referral is required.
 You will need this referral from your GP supporting Osteopathic treatment.

 • Do Osteopaths treat third parties such as DVA, TAC or Workcover?

 Yes, we treat all third parties, please be sure to bring in any paperwork or information that you may have relating to your claim.

 *Worksafe – Will require a referral from your GP supporting Osteopathic treatment and an initial certificate of capacity.

 Please note: Workcover and TAC claims will need to be approved by your agent.
 For Worksafe claims your employer medical excess must also be reached before we can process any claims on your behalf, otherwise out of pocket expenses will be required until we can confirm approval of your treatment through the insurance company.
 If you are unsure, please give us a call on 03 9704 7244 to discuss further.